Cybersecurity Basics: Are They Enough for Current Threats?

 Security standards are not useless.
 They help organizations in addressing many possible vulnerabilities and new threats.
 However, these standards are unlikely to match the most recent technical threats.
 They are not updated as swiftly as cybercriminals evolve their adversarial tactics and techniques.
 It takes time for standards-creating bodies to introduce updates that reflect the rapid changes in the threat landscape.

-Another problem with cybersecurity dependent on compliance with guidelines is the tendency of different parts of an organization to be siloed.
+Another problem with cybersecurity that is dependent on compliance with guidelines is the tendency of different parts of an organization to be siloed.
 Instead of working with other departments or units, the guidelines are seen as checkboxes that individual units try to tick according to their pace and capabilities.

 The fixation on compliance makes department heads focus on achieving specific goals without contextualizing threats on a larger scale or a macro level.
-There is no motivation to cooperate with other departments to understand the nature of threats better and collaborate to put in place a more solid cybersecurity strategy.
+There is no motivation to cooperate with other departments to better understand the nature of threats and collaborate to put in place a more solid cybersecurity strategy.

 Still, they could not adequately plug the holes exploited by social engineering attacks without an inter-organization cybersecurity strategy that involves sharing knowledge and an openness to implementing changes in policies, protocols, and processes to close down security loopholes.